 A case manager is a professional who coordinates and manages care for individuals, typically those with chronic illness or disabilities.
 They work with various healthcare providers and community resources to develop a comprehensive plan of respect for the patient.

 Case managers may also help patients navigate the healthcare system and access appropriate services, such as medical treatment, social services, and community resources.
-They may also assist patients with and insurance-related issues.
+They may also assist patients with financial and insurance-related issues.

 Case managers often work in hospitals, insurance companies, and social service agencies.
 They typically have a background in nursing, social work, or healthcare administration and are trained to understand the complexities of the healthcare system.